IT - Multi-Factor Authentication (Duo or Okta Verify)

 Helpful Links

-Two-factor authentication enhances account security by requiring two forms of identification when logging in:
+Multi-factor authentication enhances account security by requiring a second form of identification when logging in:

 • Your UMICH password